Local businesses across the country and world are facing many challenges due to the outbreak.

 As we are practising social distancing, we are likely to be spending more time online and on our phones searching for all our little needs.
 From watching movies to playing games to ordering pizzas, consumers are going to be more digitally connected.
 This is a crucial time for businesses to be even more visible on search engines through a robust SEO strategy.

 If you already have SEO campaign running, then consider tailoring your keywords or strategy to better suit the people looking for services sitting at home.
-Here are a few articles on SEO for your guidance.

 4. Implement New Business Models